per1234/arduino-ci-script/README.md

 Check a library to ensure they have the correct structure.
 This will also run `check_sketch_structure` on all sketches bundled with the library.
 - Parameter: **libraryPath** - Path containing a library.

+##### `check_library_properties searchPath'
+Check [library.properties](https://github.com/arduino/Arduino/wiki/Arduino-IDE-1.5:-Library-specification#libraryproperties-file-format) metadata files for errors.
+- Parameter: **searchPath** - Path containing library.properties files.
+The path will be searched recursively and all library.properties files found under it will be checked.

 ##### `build_sketch sketchPath boardID allowFail IDEversion`
 ##### `build_sketch sketchPath boardID allowFail [IDEversionList]`
 ##### `build_sketch sketchPath boardID allowFail startIDEversion endIDEversion`